-A student who is a NC resident, and who has completed the Free Application for Federal Student Aid to determine eligibility for the Pell Grant, may also receive an NCCC State Grant for the Fall Semester or Spring Semester (no state grant is available for the Summer Semester).
-Not all Pell Grant recipients receive a NCCC State Grant.
-A separate scale is used for the State Grant.
+A student who is a NC resident and has completed the Free Application for Federal Student Aid to determine eligibility for the Pell Grant, may also receive a NCCC State Grant for the Fall Semester and/or Spring Semester (no state grant is available for the Summer Semester).
+A separate scale is used for the State Grant and not all Pell Grant recipients will be eligible.
 No additional application is necessary; eligibility is determined from the FAFSA.